prsteele/GlpkHs/README.md

 # GlpkHs

-Haskell bindings to GLPK.

-This is a work in progress.
+Comprehensive Haskell bindings to [GLPK](https://www.gnu.org/software/glpk/).
+No attempt is made to make these bindings conform to Haskell norms --- they are a direct translation from the GLPK header file.